kreshnaa-raam/forecasting/README.md

 ### Usage
 Engineers and data scientists commonly use an interactive web-based development environment called [Jupyter Notebook](https://jupyter.org/)
-(now jupyter lab) to explore and visualize data and algorithms in a cell based execution environment.
+(now Jupyter Lab) to explore and visualize data and algorithms in a cell based execution environment.
 <!-- Developers commonly use ipython notebooks for data science and... -->

-An [example notebook](https://github.com/SETO2243/forecasting/blob/main/example.ipynb) is provided in this github repository which demonstrates the core capabilities of the time series models library developed for the SETO project.
+An [example notebook](https://github.com/SETO2243/forecasting/blob/main/example.ipynb) is provided in this GitHub repository which demonstrates the core capabilities of the time series models library developed for the SETO project.

 ## Input Data